Jason Kerrison: Political views

 Kerrison is politically vocal and has endorsed fringe beliefs on the COVID-19 response and 2012 calendar predictions, branded a conspiracy theorist by some media outlets and journalists.
 In response, Kerrison has argued that having conflicting opinions is part of a healthy democracy, but conceded some of his views had put a strain on his relationship with members of Opshop.

-Kerrison was against the COVID-19 lockdown and participated in the 2022 Wellington protest, in support of anti-mandate protesters critical of the government COVID-19 response and vaccination mandate.
+Kerrison was against the COVID-19 mandates and participated in the 2022 Wellington protest, in support of anti-mandate protesters critical of the government COVID-19 response and vaccination mandate.
 In particular, Kerrison believed that debate on vaccine mandates and the national lockdown was being unduly shutdown and experts with dissenting opinions were being "muzzled."
 He took a stance against requiring proof of vaccination to attend events, and pulled out of a Christchurch performance which required them, believing his attendance would be hypocritical.

 In 2022, Kerrison was criticised after getting into a Twitter spat with journalists Hilary Barry and Russel Brown regarding the anti-science views of some of the Wellington protesters, after sending them images depicting Nazi war criminals being executed.
 Kerrison subsequently removed the posts and apologised after he was accused of "veiled death threats."
 He later stated he did not regret criticising Barry's posts, but regretted posting the image without properly considering the source or the impact it would have.

 In 2024, Kerrison collaborated with Jesse Wilde in an anti-mandate protest single "We Had A Choice?".
 In an interview with conspiracy theorist Liz Gunn, Wilde said the song was inspired by his inability to travel to the 2022 Wellington protest after failing a COVID-19 rapid antigen test while unvaccinated.
 Kerrison was not interviewed about the song.